EunwooHeo/Persistent_Homology/README.md

 This representative is importantly used in topological music analysis.
 It has a great advantage of being written and shared in Python language.

-If you want to try to run this code, open file “Tutorial_for_Calculate_barcode_RipsComplex..ipynb” and run it.
+If you want to try to run this code, open file “Tutorial_for_Calculate_barcode_RipsComplex.ipynb” and run it.

 From the distance matrix, we can calculate the barcode using the Vietoris-Rips complex.